Space Shuttle Challenger disaster: Legacy

 Several memorials have been established in honor of the Challenger disaster.
 The public Peers Park in Palo Alto, California, features the Challenger Memorial Grove including redwood trees grown from seeds carried aboard Challenger in 1985.
 Schools and streets have been renamed to include the names of the crew or Challenger.
 In 1990, a 1/10 scale replica of Challenger in liftoff position was erected in Little Tokyo district of Los Angeles, California.
 Challenger Point is a mountain peak of the Sangre de Cristo Range.
 The McAuliffe-Shepard Discovery Center, a science museum and planetarium in Concord, New Hampshire, is named in honor of McAuliffe, a Concord High School teacher, and Alan Shepard, who was from Derry, New Hampshire.

-The crew's families established the Challenger Center for Space Science Education as educational non-profit organization.
+The crew's families established the Challenger Center for Space Science Education as an educational non-profit organization.

 An American flag, later named the Challenger flag, was carried aboard the Challenger.
 It was sponsored by Boy Scout Troop 514 of Monument, Colorado, and was recovered intact, still sealed in its plastic container.
 Onizuka had included a soccer ball with his personal effects that was recovered and later flown to the International Space Station aboard Soyuz Expedition 49 by American astronaut Shane Kimbrough.
 It is on display at Clear Lake High School in Houston, which was attended by Onizuka's children.

 The 1986 motion picture Star Trek IV: The Voyage Home was dedicated to the crew of the Challenger with an opening message which stated "The cast and crew of Star Trek wish to dedicate this film to the men and women of the spaceship Challenger whose courageous spirit shall live to the 23rd century and beyond..."

+The last track on French musician Jean-Michel Jarre's 1986 album Rendez-Vous was originally scheduled to include a saxophone part recorded by Ron McNair on board the Challenger, which would have made it the first piece of music to be recorded in space.